 Devon House in Kingston is a prime example of Jamaican Georgian architecture.
 Visitors to Jamaica should definitely visit this national monument and landmark.
 The house was built by Jamaica's first black millionaire, George Stiebel, at the end of the 19th Century.
 The house is furnished with a number of antiques and evokes the feel of a 'Jamaican Great House' from the period between 1860 and 1870.
 Devon House is a national monument but also a heritage centre which aims to promote local arts and crafts and keep Jamaican traditions alive; there are therefore a number of shopping and dining areas in and around the grand old house.
-The ice-cream sold here is famous and the 27 flavours on offer frequently pop up in tourist reviews; the store is called i-scream.
+The ice-cream sold here is famous and the dozens of flavours on offer frequently pop up in tourist reviews.
 There are also baked goods, liqueurs and wines, coffee, cigars, spices, arts and crafts, clothes and much more on sale.
 The Norma's on the Terrace restaurant comes very highly recommended for sampling Jamaican cuisine.
 Devon House also prides itself on maintaining a peaceful and lovely green area in the centre of the city and the gardens are open to the public free of charge.
 It is a popular and picturesque venue for weddings.

 Address: Corner of Trafalgar Rd and Hope Rd